How to Be a Long-Distance Landlord

 Let's look at some tips on how to become a successful long-distance landlord.

-Hire a Local Property Management Company
+Hire a Local Property Manager

 Hiring us as your property manager includes advertising vacant rental units, conducting tenant screenings, drafting lease agreements, and collecting rent on your behalf, and dealing with security deposits, among other things.